Shafi Muhammad Burfat

-Shafi Muhammad Burfat (Note: شفيع محمد برفت) (born November 25, 1965) is the founder and current chairman of Jeay Sindh Muttahida Mahaz; a separatist and liberal political party in Sindh, Pakistan who believes in the secession of Sindhudesh from Pakistan.
+Shafi Muhammad Burfat (Note: شفيع محمد برفت) (Sindhi: شفيع محمد برفت; born November 25, 1965) is the founder and current chairman of Jeay Sindh Muttahida Mahaz; a Sindhi nationalist and liberal political party in Sindh, Pakistan who believes in the secession of Sindhudesh from Pakistan due to continuous repression of native Sindhis by radicals and extremists in Pakistan.

 Disappearance

-Burfat is a fugitive escaping persecution since 1994.
+Burfat is a leader in exile who escaped Pakistan in 1994.
 Media has reported that Shafi Muhammd Burfat had fled to Afghanistan where he established his control center in Kabul.
 But some photographs and a column in The daily Jang newspaper has reported Shafi Burfat's presence in an event on Human Rights in UN headquarters at Geneva.

 On 1 April 2013 home ministry of Pakistan declared JSMM as a terrorist organization and imposed ban.
 The Crime Investigation Department (CID) of Sindh police and Federal Investigation Agency (FIA) has added Shafi Muhammad Burfat to its Red Book for his alleged separatists actions against Pakistan.

 Burfat has rejected the Pakistan government's portrayals of JSMM as a terrorist organisation and has instead said "it was not hidden that Pakistan government has been nurturing and sponsoring extremism and providing safe havens to terrorist groups".

 As of 2017, Shafi Muhammad Burfat is living in exile in Germany under political asylum.